jaimetur/PhotoMigrator/help/01-command-line-interface.md

                - On supported cloud targets, that consolidation also merges redundant variants into the preferred clean keeper.
                - Immich, Synology, and NextCloud remove the redundant albums afterwards.
 Google Photos keeps them because its public API cannot delete albums.
-               Example: --client=immich --upload-all ./MyLibrary -prefCanAlb ; --prefer-canonical-album-names
+               Example: --client=immich --upload-all ./MyLibrary -iPeople     ; --import-people
+               Immich only.
+During Upload Albums, Upload All, or Automatic Migration with an Immich target, import Google Takeout person labels from `takeout_people_metadata.json` or raw Google JSON sidecars.
+               The flag is ignored by other clients and is disabled by default.
+-prefCanAlb ; --prefer-canonical-album-names
                Normalize newly created destination album names during cloud Upload Albums / Upload All and Automatic Migration.